dcmi/dctap-python/docs/elements/propertyID/index.rst

 propertyID
 ^^^^^^^^^^

-The DCTAP model was designed for compatability with the RDF model.
+The DCTAP model was designed for compatibility with the RDF model.
 In the RDF model, properties are identified with IRIs, and this module will issues a warning if a property identifier, based on a superficial inspection, does not look like an IRI.

-Users not interested in compatability with RDF, or users who are brainstorming a draft application profile and simply need a placeholder, can safely ignore such a warning.
+Users not interested in compatibility with RDF, or users who are brainstorming a draft application profile and simply need a placeholder, can safely ignore such a warning.